DinnS/TextEditor/README.md

 ## Description

 This is a simple text editor inspired by Notepad and created using **Qt**.
-It includes basic functionality for writing, copying, pasting, opening and saving text files.
+It includes basic functionality for writing, copying, pasting, opening and saving text files, along with customization features like theme switching and text wrapping.
 The project was developed for educational purposes and is not intended for real-world use.

 ### Core Technologies: